Being disorganized is one of the biggest complaints artists have about trying to run a studio and a career.

 If you are trying to make a living as a professional artist, of course, you want your art business to be profitable.
 So, a good art inventory management system will be able to track the sales of your artwork, as well as the expenses you accrue while doing business.

 Features to look for?
-Tracking sales from particular contacts and locations and the ability to print invoices so you can stay on top of your income.
+Tracking sales from particular contacts and locations, and the ability to generate invoices and expense reports so you can stay on top of your income.
 Your tax accountant will thank you.